 Can I avoid falling victim to fraud?

 To stay safe, it’s best to use WorldRemit only to send money to friends and family, and people you trust.

-World Remit also has a handy online security centre which covers some common types of scam and fraud to look out for.
+World Remit also has a handy online security center which covers some common types of scam and fraud to look out for.
 If you have questions or need to check if a message purporting to be from WorldRemit is real, you can get in touch via Twitter on @WorldRemitHelp, or using the online WorldRemit contact form.